drcscodes/drcs.codes/src/ai/ksu/cs8375/pa0.md

 AI software development, like most software development, relies on many packages outside the Python standard library.
 In this part you will:

 - create a virtual environment to keep project-specific dependencies separated from each other, and
-- install a few essential and popular libraries for AI.
+- install a few essential and popular libraries for AI using a Python [requirements file](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

 Follow these steps.
 If you're not sure what's going on, see the [Background](#background) section below.